trevinwisaksana/TrevinCodeChallenge/README.md

 ### Additional features
 <h4>
-• The collection view cells now display a poster of the movie.
+• The collection view cells now display a poster of the movie
 • There is also a back button implemented in the Movie Detail View Controller
 • SDWebImage library is used to set images onto Image Views and cache it
 </h4>